Skip to main content

 Consult With An Attorney Before Talking With The Insurance Company

-Do not communicate with the driver’s insurance company before consulting with an attorney.
+Do not communicate with either the driver’s insurance company or the ride share company’s insurance company before consulting with a cycling accident attorney.
 Most cyclists want to be fair and reasonable with the insurance company.
 Unfortunately, when you communicate with the insurance company, they are gathering information to be used against you later.
 What you see as an effort on your part to communicate a fair and honest account of the accident will be seen by the insurance company as an opportunity to gather evidence in support of their argument that your negligence caused the accident.

 • Bicycle traffic laws